 The Rights of Audience Sub-Committee will consider all applications for entry to a course of training.
 The Sub-Committee will sift those applications to determine which applicants may be admitted to the course taking into consideration that the courses are not entry level courses.
 In doing so the Sub-Committee will notify applicants of the outcome of that sifting with relevant reasoning provided.

-The course fees are £3,075 plus VAT.
+The course fees are £3,300+VAT.
 Payment is required in one lump sum prior to the course commencing via credit or debit card, or through invoice.
-Alternatively you can post a cheque for the full amount made payable to the Law Society of Scotland.
+Please note that the course of training fees are separate to the application and exam enrolment fees set out elsewhere on this web page.

-Each candidate is required to complete six days of sitting-in prior to the start of the training course.
+Each candidate is required to complete six days of sitting-in.
 The breakdown of these six days should consist of:

 Four days criminal appeals (three days in Conviction Appeal Court and one day in Sentence Appeal Court) and two days preliminary hearing.

-For sitting-in you need to attend the court and request any relevant papers from the clerk.
-You will need to get the attendance card signed by the clerk.
+For sitting-in you need to attend the court hearing (remotely if required).
+You will need to complete sitting in cards as required to evidence your sitting in.
 The business of the court is available on their website.

-The criminal training course takes place over two weekends, generally in May and June, and consists of various presentations and tutorials from both the bench and experienced solicitor advocates.
+The first two weekends consist of various presentations and tutorials from both the bench and experienced solicitor advocates.
 Topics covered include preliminary hearings, prior statements, presenting criminal appeals, advocacy-using witnesses, taking evidence on commission, vulnerable witnesses and High Court etiquette.
 There are also practical exercises and mock oral assessments with feedback, prior to the final assessments.
 Candidates will be issued materials in advance of the course and expected to prepare for some of the sessions at the training course.

-The final oral assessments take place on a weekend day a few weeks after the course at the Court of Session, Parliament House, Edinburgh.
-Candidates will be assessed on their advocacy skills against the relevant standards of The Statement of Standards for Solicitor Advocates on both a first instance exercise and an appeal.
+As the final oral assessments take place on the last weekend when candidates will be assessed on their advocacy skills against the relevant standards of The Statement of Standards for Solicitor Advocates on both a first instance exercise and an appeal.

-The exam diet is held each year at our offices.
-The dates for the next diet of exams for criminal rights of audience in 2020 will be updated as soon as possible.
-Each diet will consist of two exams (1) Professional Conduct, which will last for two hours, usually from 10.00 am until 12 noon and (2) Practice and Procedure which will last for two and a half hours from 1.30 pm until 4.00 pm.
-Examination books are provided at the venue.
-There is a £100 enrolment fee for each of the exams.
+Each exam diet will consist of two exams (1) Professional Conduct, which will last for two hours, usually from 10.00 am until 12 noon and (2) Practice and Procedure which will last for two and a half hours from 1.30 pm until 4.00 pm.
+There is a £115 enrolment fee for each of the exams.

 Candidates are not expected to remember the numbers of the various Rules.
 Candidates are also expected to also have knowledge of general principles of professional ethics and the standards set out in Rule B1 Standards of Conduct.
 All of these Rules can be accessed in the rules and guidance section of our website.

 The Practice and Procedure examination is an 'open book' exam.
-This means that candidates are allowed to bring and use any published un-annotated books and case reports printed from the Scottish Courts website.
+This means that candidates are allowed to use any published books and case reports from the Scottish Courts website.
+These must not be annotated but candidate tabbing is allowed.

 Candidates can request past papers prior to the exam.

 The completed examination scripts will be passed to the relevant examiner and all candidates will be advised in writing of the result as soon as possible.
-In both examinations the pass mark will be 50% and it is not intended to hold oral examinations.
+In both examinations the pass mark will be 50%.